Overview

 idea that current describes charge flow while p.d. and e.m.f. describe energy transferred per unit

-charge, because that distinction helps students reason through Kirchhoff’s laws later in the lesson.
+charge, because that distinction helps you reason through Kirchhoff’s laws later in the lesson.

 - Explain current in metals using free electrons, then contrast electron flow with conventional

-current so students can read standard circuit diagrams correctly.
+current so you can read standard circuit diagrams correctly.

 - Compare d.c. and a.c. using everyday sources such as cells and mains electricity.